 Alumni, parents, and friends came together to support Cornell students and stay connected during fiscal year 2020 despite numerous challenging factors, including a global pandemic and economic crisis.

-The university received $712 million in new gifts and commitments—the third-highest total ever raised at Cornell in a single year—from over 39,000 donors.
+The university received $712 million in new gifts and commitments—the third-highest total ever raised at Cornell in a single year—from over 39,000 alumni and student donors.
 This included $43 million in university annual funds, which provide the necessary and flexible support Cornell relies on each year.
 Cornell’s sixth Giving Day was a notable part of this success, with a total of $7,053,386 raised from 10,145 donors in just 24 hours.

 “We closed our unprecedented 2020 year with outstanding engagement and fundraising results,” says Fred Van Sickle, vice president for Alumni Affairs and Development (AAD).
 “Those numbers are only possible because of our great Cornell community and each donor, volunteer, and staff member who committed to our shared goals.”

 Despite the unusual circumstances and the cancellation of many in-person events, Cornellians of all ages stayed connected to each other and the university, and engaged in new ways.

 When the Ithaca campus closed its doors temporarily in March, students scrambled to get home.
 Alumni and friends came together to support Cornell’s access funds, to help students with unexpected costs like plane tickets.
 These gifts helped students who were facing financial challenges to get home safely and continue their studies remotely.
 Alumni also increased their giving to funds aimed at supporting Cornell’s efforts to build a strong, diverse community with an emphasis on equity and inclusion.